...

 The Challenge

 The care coordination platform had been in use for eight years without meaningful updates to usability or accessibility.
-The UI forced Care Coordinators to frequently scroll in order to find what they needed and didn’t allow them to pivot easily when patients jumped topics.
+Care coordinators relied on extensive scrolling to find information, and the interface lacked a clear structure for navigating between tasks when patient needs shifted.

 My role